-We’ll examine individual creative journeys, the dynamics of regionally based arts organisations and the unique communities in which they exist.
+We examine individual creative journeys, the dynamics of regionally based arts organisations and the unique communities in which they exist.

 Podcast presenter and producer, Fiona Sinclair, asks is it possible to foster a sense of creative community that is not defined by your postcode of residence, but a common curiosity about what it means to be human and your willingness to express that creatively and/or support others to do so.

-Inspired by Mycelium, the hidden network of fungal fibres that nourish life in natural ecosystems, this podcast aims to foster networks of connection between artists, organisations and their communities to grow more meaningful, multi-directional, exchanges of inspiration, wisdom and resources to yield a more resilient & sustainable arts sector, support personal wellbeing and empower more vibrant regional communities.
+Inspired by Mycelium, the hidden network of fungal fibres that nourish life in natural ecosystems, the podcast aims to foster networks of connection between artists, organisations and their communities to grow more meaningful, multi-directional, exchanges of inspiration, wisdom and resources to yield a more resilient & sustainable arts sector, support personal wellbeing and empower more vibrant regional communities.

 An initial pilot has been created.
 While it's still very much a work in progress and not ready for broadcast yet it begins to give another vehicle for voice with the regional arts community.